Select Page

 How are patients assigned?
 Where does the patient population come from?

-We have three Family medicine practice centers all within 20 minutes of each other that will create a diverse patient population from newborns to geriatrics.
+We have two Family medicine practice centers all within 20 minutes of each other that will create a diverse patient population from newborns to geriatrics.
 Residents will rotate through their home clinics and will be assigned their own patients.
 You will continue to provide care throughout your three years.
 You will also be assigned patients in the other two clinics regularly to ensure you get the most diverse patient and disease populations.

 The inpatient hospital service is made up of your clinic patients along with unreferred or undoctored patients presenting via the emergency room.
 There will be a mixed payor source including private pay, Medicare, Medicaid, and self-pay.
 The goal is always to maximize exposure to a variety of medical needs within a diverse patient population.